-The air pollutants sulphur dioxide, nitrogen oxides and ammonia can contribute to acidification, and nitrogen oxides and ammonia can contribute to terrestrial eutrophication.
+The air pollutants sulphur dioxide, nitrogen oxides and ammonia can contribute to acidification; nitrogen oxides and ammonia can also contribute to terrestrial eutrophication.
 These pollutants arise mainly from burning fossil fuels and from livestock waste.
 Around a third of UK land area is sensitive to acidification, and a third to eutrophication (with some areas sensitive to both).
-Critical loads are thresholds for pollutant load above which significant harmful effects may occur on sensitive habitats, so statistics on critical load exceedance indicate the risk of damage.
+Critical loads are thresholds for pollutant load above which significant harmful effects may occur on sensitive habitats; statistics on critical load exceedance indicate the risk of damage.

-The percentage of sensitive habitat areas in the UK exceeding the critical load for acidification has continued to decline since 19965, but there has been less change in the percentage of areas exceeding the critical load for nutrient nitrogen deposition (eutrophication).
-In 2016, acid deposition exceeded critical load in 38% of sensitive habitats, and nitrogen deposition exceeded critical load in 58% of sensitive habitats.
+The percentage of sensitive terrestrial habitat areas in the UK exceeding the critical load for acidification has continued to decline since 19965, but there has been less change in the percentage of areas exceeding the critical load for nutrient nitrogen deposition (eutrophication).
+In 2017, acid deposition exceeded critical load in 39% of sensitive terrestrial habitats and nitrogen deposition exceeded critical load in 58% of sensitive habitats.

-Figure B5ai.
-Area of sensitive UK habitats exceeding critical loads for acidification and eutrophication, 1996 to 20165
+Figure B5ai Percentage area of sensitive terrestrial UK habitats exceeding critical loads for acidification and eutrophication, 1996 to 20175.

-- 1. Each column represents critical load exceedances based on a 3-year average of deposition data to reduce year-to-year variability. - 2.
+- 1. Each bar represents a 3-year average of deposition data, to reduce year-to-year variability. - 2.
 Since 2002, nitric acid has been included in the estimates of nitrogen deposition, and since 2003 aerosol deposition loads of sulphate, nitrate and ammonium have also been included.
 This additional deposition led to some increases in critical load exceedance compared with earlier periods. - 3.
 There are a few inconsistencies between years due to changes in the methods used to derive deposition estimates, and some minor alterations to the acidity critical loads.
-This information should be taken into account when interpreting the trends results
+This information should be taken into account when interpreting the trends results. - 4.
+The method for calculating acid-sensitive habitat area has changed since the last edition of this publication.
+The area of acid-sensitive habitats now excludes catchments above acid-sensitive freshwater locations, which had led to overlaps.
+Numbers for all preceding years have been recalculated, so results and trends presented here are internally consistent but may differ from those in previous reports.

-Source: Centre for Ecology & Hydrology.
+Source: UK Centre for Ecology & Hydrology.

-Assessment of change in area of sensitive habitat exceeding critical loads Long term Short term Latest year Area affected by acidity ⊘ 1996-2016 2011-2016 Decreased (2016) Area affected by nitrogen ⊘ 1996-2016 2 011-2016 Decreased (2016)
+Assessment of change in area of sensitive habitat exceeding critical loads

+Long term Short term Latest year Area affected by acidity ✓ 1996-2017 ✓ 2012-2017 Decreased (2017) Area affected by nitrogen ✓ 1996-2017 ✓ 2012-2017 Decreased (2017)